ligato/vpp-agent/docs/Design.md

 Each microservice has it's own lifecycle therefore the agent is designed in the way that it recovers from situations that different microservice (db, message bus...) is temporary unavailable.

-The same principle can be applied also for VPP Agent Proces & VPP Process inside one container.
+The same principle can be applied also for VPP Agent Process & VPP Process inside one container.
 VPP Agent checks the VPP actual configuration and does data synchronization by polling latest configuration from the Data Store.